 Advance your craft as a conductor while developing your conducting skills.
-You will receive individual mentorship from faculty and have opportunities for significant podium time with an instrumental or choral ensemble.
+You receive individual mentorship from faculty and have opportunities for significant podium time with an instrumental or choral ensemble.

 The MM in performance with a concentration in conducting presents conductors of orchestras or wind bands with the opportunity to improve their art, craft and scholarship in pursuit of both professional and academic career aspirations.
 This program is also beneficial for public school teachers of orchestras and wind bands who want to strengthen their skills.